Loans Personal Loans

 1. Use rewards credit cards strategically

 Some credit cards can be helpful for reducing the cost of relocation expenses.
-Getting a card with 0% APR for 12 or 18 months gives you room to make charges and pay them off over time without interest.
+Getting a card with 0% intro APR for 12 or 18 months gives you room to make charges and pay them off over time without interest.
 You could budget out a static monthly payment to ensure the balance is paid before the introductory period is over.

 You can also use a rewards card to reduce your relocation expenses.
 You could use points earned with a travel card, such as the American Express® Gold Card or Chase Sapphire Preferred® Card, to pay for trips, lodging, and vehicle rentals in the area you want to move to while you’re scouting out places to live.
-Many cash back cards, like the Discover it® Cash Back or Capital One Quicksilver Cash Rewards Credit Card, have introductory bonuses and give you a percentage of every purchase back.
+Many cash back cards, like the Discover it® Cash Back or Capital One Quicksilver Cash Rewards Credit Card, have welcome offers and give you a percentage of every purchase back.
 This can lower your expenses.

 2. Pick up a side hustle to earn some extra income